 Who knew that the herb taking over a corner of my garden was such a valuable asset?

-A member of the mint family, lemon balm (“Melissa officinalis”) is an easy-to-grow herb treasured for its lemony scent and medicinal qualities.
+A member of the mint family, lemon balm (Melissa officinalis) is an easy-to-grow herb treasured for its lemony scent and medicinal qualities.
 Popularized in the Middle Ages as an herbal remedy, it has been used to reduce stress, promote sleep, and improve digestion.
-The LiveStrong Blog reported that according to Georgetown University Medical Center, lemon balm can improve Alzheimer’s symptoms of anxiety and loss of memory.
 Made into a tincture, lemon balm acts as a salve for cold sores and other skin irritations.

-And, then there is the scent.
-Large sprigs are great mixed with cut flowers or tucked in a bud vase on the kitchen counter.
+And then there is the scent.
+Large sprigs smell great mixed with cut flowers or tucked in a bud vase on the kitchen counter.